thrasher-corp/gocryptotrader/README.md

 **Please note that this bot is under development and is not ready for production!**

+##Community

+Join our slack to discuss all things related to GoCryptoTrader!
+[GoCryptoTrader](https://gocryptotrader.herokuapp.com/)

 ## Exchange Support Table

 | Exchange | REST API | Streaming API | FIX API |